EmranRastadi/react-tdd/README.md

 ```

 ## Minimum and Maximum date
-Please follow this structure for use minimum and maximum date.
+Please if you wanna use minimum and maximum date, follow this structure:
 ```javascript
   const minimumDate = {
     year:1401,